kevinolega/callcentertrainingtips/_posts/2019-06-11-hired-this-week.md

 They fail because they fail to plan.

-The biggest time waster is not knowing what to do and trying to decide as you’re about to do it.
+The biggest time-waster is not knowing what to do and trying to decide as you’re about to do it.

 Decide now where you want to go and then act.